Lépua

-Simone Eduardo Assa Miranda (born 23 December 1999), better known as Lépua, is an Angolan professional footballer who plays as attacking midfielder for Sagrada Esperança and the Angola national team.
+Simone Eduardo Assa Miranda (born 23 December 1999), better known as Lépua, is an Angolan professional footballer who plays as attacking midfielder for Girabola club Sagrada Esperança and the Angola national team.

 Professional career

 Lépua is a youth product of Sagrada Esperança, and debuted with the senior team in 2018.

 International career

 Lépuadebuted with the Angola national team in a 1–0 2022 FIFA World Cup qualification loss to Egypt on 1 September 2021.